yanivt16/BDP_project/README.md

  * `en_df.csv` - The database translated to English.
 The file is too heavy for GitHub so we uploaded it to Google Drive.
  * `city_data.csv`, `s_e_2019.csv` - Additional Israeli cities database provided by the Israel Central Bureau of Statistics that shows the population number and socioeconomic cluster of every city.

-###Non of the databases above need to be downloaded locally, the code calls them from a shared and open folder.
+<b>Non of the databases above need to be downloaded locally, the code calls them from a shared and open folder.</b>

 ## Group members
  * Yaniv Turdjman - Data adjustments and translation.